Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 The Strong Anthropic Principle

 In a sense, I agree with the SAP—it’s just stating the obvious.
-It states the observation of fine-tuning and its implications for the emergence of life but does not itself explain the underlying reasons for this fine-tuning.
+It acknowledges the observation of fine-tuning and its implications for the emergence of life but does not itself explain the underlying reasons for this fine-tuning.

 1. The universe must have those properties which allow life to develop within it at some stage in its history.